jkbenaim/64drive_usb_2xx/README.md

 ## Missing features

-This port is missing just one feature from the original Windows version:
+This port is missing two features from the original Windows version:

-  1. The original Windows version has code for a filepicker.
-I don't think it was actually used.
-I commented it out.
+  1. Can't update bootloader
+  2. Can't update firmware

 ## Troubleshooting